-For example, if you edit a file, such as change a style or render an effect, and that file only exports React components, this feature will update the code changes for that file only and re-run the component.
+For example, if you edit a file, such as changing a style or rendering an effect, and that file only exports React components, this feature will update the code changes for that file only and re-run the component.
 As for the files without React components, this feature will re-render both the file and other files that import it.

 Automatic code splitting

 So, if you load the page, it just deals with the code required to run that specific page and not the whole bunch.
 It significantly decreases the page’s loading time, especially those that load for the first time for the user.
 Overall, the code will be automatically split for each file inside your “pages/” directory.

 Incremental Static Regeneration (ISR)

 Introduced in Next.js 9.5, ISR allows for dynamic data to be updated on a static website without having to rebuild the entire website.
 Developers can define which pages need to be updated at specific intervals and how often.
 For example, you can enable parts of your site to be pre-rendered at build time and then re-rendered on the fly as new data becomes available.

 You can now have the best of both worlds - fast initial load times with pre-rendered content and real-time updates as new data is added or updated.
 The feature works by revalidating static pages at a set interval, generating new pages when new data is available, and replacing the old pages with new ones without any downtime.